Disputing Google LSA Leads: What Counts, What Doesn't, and What to Do Next

 - Internal transfers or non-sales calls

-Not disputable
+Not Disputable

 - New callers asking about pricing, timelines, or availability